 Please note: We can only accept and use seed from wild populations of milkweed.
 Collect from purchased milkweeds only if their origins can be traced to a local wild population.

-Please also note: We currently have more than enough A. syriaca and A. incarnata seed from ecoregion 222 for our distribution needs.
-If you are in this ecoregion (see map), please share your seed from these species with friends, neighbors, and conservation organizations locally.
-We still need A. tuberosa and A. verticillata from this area.
+Please also note: We currently have more than enough A. syriaca seed from ecoregion 222 for our distribution needs.
+If you are in this ecoregion (see map), please share your seed from this species with friends, neighbors, and conservation organizations locally.
+We still need A. incarnata, A. tuberosa and A. verticillata from this area.

 • What to collect: From wild populations of milkweed species native to your region (see BONAP: Asclepias).
 Do not collect seeds from rare or endangered milkweeds.